rgeissen/trusted-data-agent/README.md

 #### Direct Chat with the LLM

-To test the raw intelligence of a model without the agent's tool-using logic, you can use the direct chat feature.
+To test the raw intelligence of a model without the agent's tool-using logic, you can use the direct chat feature (available in the **Conversations** panel).

-1. Click the **"Chat"** button in the top navigation bar.
+1. Click the **"Chat"** button in the conversation header.

 2. A modal will appear, allowing you to have a direct, tool-less conversation with the currently configured LLM.
 This is useful for evaluating a model's baseline knowledge or creative capabilities.